Ibiza's stunning eastern coastline!

-This one is distinguished by its dark, velvety sand.
-Surrounded by small, rocky mountains you instantly feel a sense of seclusion and privacy.
+Cala Boix, my absolute favourite on this side of the island, is distinguished by its dark, velvety sand and amazingly clear water.
+It's a small beach surrounded by cliffs and rocky mountains - you instantly feel a sense of seclusion and privacy.

 I used to go to Cala Boix in the winter months quite a lot.
 The then closed beach cafe (open May to October) provides the perfect yoga platform for self-practice.

 But the side beach of Cala Boix is the real gem.
-I only discovered it this August - in the height of summer, when Ibiza is packed and it seems impossible to find your own space anywhere.
+I only discovered it this August - in the height of summer, when Ibiza is packed and it seems impossible to find your freedom anywhere.
 Unless of course,

 you follow me!